Our Team

 Originally from the Midwest, Lauren now lives in Salt Lake City's Marmalade neighborhood and values its walkability, community feel, and diverse housing.
 Outside of work, she can usually be found sharing a good meal with loved ones or out on a trail getting her hiking boots dirty.

-Jessica Kjar - Jessica Kjar is the External Affairs Manager at Wasatch Advocates for Livable Communities (WALC), where she leads communications, public engagement, and external partnerships to advance equitable and sustainable housing solutions across the Wasatch Front.
+Jessica Kjar - Communications Manager at Wasatch Advocates for Livable Communities (WALC), where she leads communications, public engagement, and external partnerships to advance equitable and sustainable housing solutions across the Wasatch Front.
 She brings more than a decade of experience across public policy, compliance, government operations, and community-focused program management, including key work during the COVID-19 pandemic overseeing Utah's K-12 testing strategy and nearly $1 billion in federal relief funds.
 This experience strengthened her expertise in crisis response, regulatory oversight, and large-scale stakeholder coordination.
 Jessica is known for building coalitions, navigating complex systems, and translating complicated policies into clear, actionable solutions.
 She lives in Davis County, Utah, with her husband and son, whose support and perspective ground both her work and her commitment to the community.

 Board of Directors